 And, naturally, drinking too much can result in a hangover that really puts a dampener on any intentions to get up early and head to the gym or running track.

 Alcohol is also problematic because it provides calories without nutrients.
 This means that we are making our body work overtime without giving it the nutrients it needs for healthy metabolism.
 This may lead to food cravings that feel like they can only be satisfied by high-calorie, often salty and sweet foods.
+It is important to use a coaching platform, such as CoachCare, to monitor your nutrition intake and avoid over-indulging in sweet and salty foods.

 How Alcohol Affects Your Digestion, Liver, and Hormones